telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/allow-traffic-only-from-specific-processes.md

 With Fiddler Everywhere, you can create a rule that automatically allows traffic only from specific processes and forcibly closes HTTP connections triggered from any other process.

-## Creating a "Allow Traffic from Specific Processes" Rule
+## Creating an "Allow Traffic from Specific Processes" Rule

 Create an "Allow Traffic from Specific Processes" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).